jingyuewang/DtCalc.jl/README.md

 a need for very high speed screen drawing in an repetitive interactive trial-inspecting-correcting process.

-`DtCalc.jl` can be viewed as a traditional console with `Jupyter`-like features.
+`DtCalc.jl` can be viewed as a traditional console with some `Jupyter`-like features.
 It does not offer more features than Jupyter offers (actually much less at present).
 On the other hand it feels familiar as a standard complying terminal REPL that is both easier to install and easier to get started with.